History of the Air Jordan 3

 While searching for inspiration, Hatfield stumbled across some prototype designs belonging to former Nike Creative Director, Peter Moore.
 This is when he came across the signature Jumpman logo (this hadn’t been intended for use on apparel) – excited by this, Hatfield placed it on one of his first Air Jordan 3 designs – it was the first time the emblem would see the light of day.

 After getting Jordan’s approval, the Air Jordan 3 hit shelves in February 1988, where they retailed for $100.
-Four OG colourways led the line for the new Jumpman model: White Cement, Black Cement, and True Blue.
+Three OG colourways led the line for the new Jumpman model: White Cement, Black Cement, and True Blue.

 Jordan had an incredible 1987-88 NBA season wearing the Air Jordan 3, picking up a number of awards along the way, including: The NBA All-Star, NBA Most Valuable Player, NBA All-Star Most Valuable Player, NBA Scoring Champion, NBA Defensive Player of the Year, NBA Steal Champion, and, perhaps the most memorable of all – the NBA Slam-Dunk Contest Title – which Jordan famously won flying from the free throw line to the rim.